our new national campaign...

 Our sister websites are:

-www.PledgeCenter.vpweb.com - sharing a menu of 16 ways for all Americans to take further steps towards more efficient clean energy lifestyles.
+www.PledgeCenter.vpweb.com - sharing a menu of 16 ways for all Americans to get involved in growing an efficient clean energy world.

 ONE - a YouTube 4 minute video, with a script by Bill McKibben, video by Stephen Thomson of Plomomedia.com:

 TWO - our GOLDEN FORMULA, for getting us on track, reducing

 carbon emissions, and stabilizing planet earth at 350 ppm

 (parts per million of atmospheric carbon)...

 in order to shift 80% to clean energy by 2020, what climate and earth scientists now claim is our need, due to accelerating climate change...